Is Marrakech the most charming city in Africa?

 Al Koutoubia is a beautiful mosque situated about 300 meters from Jemaa el Fna.
 It was built by the end of the 12th century, and it is a perfect example of Islamic Almohad architecture.
 The magnificent minaret is high 69 meters, and it is said that the buildings of Marrakech must not exceed its height.
 Al Koutoubia means “mosque of the booksellers”, because allegedly in the past there were sellers of sacred books all around the mosque.
 As all the mosques in Morocco (except Casablanca mosque), you can visit its interior only if you are Muslim.

 4) Medersa Ben Youssef

-Opening hours: the Madrasa should be still closed due to renovation works.
+Opening hours: the Madrasa could be still closed due to renovation works (February 2020).

 5) Almoravid Koubba